-- Staying at your family or friend’s place the night;
+- Staying the night at your family or friend’s place;

 - Plan your ride home with a designated driver in the group.

 Involved in a Christmas car accident?
-Contact Shine Lawyers
+Shine Lawyers can help

-If you’ve been in a road accident over the summer holidays, our expert motor vehicle accident lawyers can help.
+If you’ve been in a road accident over the summer holidays, our expert motor vehicle accident lawyers can help you make a compensation claim.
 A legal claim could help you access specialist medical treatment, as well as compensate you for lost earnings.
-You may be eligible for benefits through your superannuation — our lawyers will consider all your entitlements.
+You may also be eligible for benefits through your superannuation — our lawyers will provide tailored advice on a no win, no fee basis to help you access all of your entitlements.

 Get in touch today for an obligation-free consultation to discuss your legal options.